iMoonLab/DeepHypergraph/docs/source/index.rst

 **News**

+- 2025-09-01 -> The **v0.9.5** is now available!
+Fix some bugs and migrated to UV package manager with PEP 621 format!
 - 2024-01-31 -> The **v0.9.4** is now available!
 Fix some bugs and more datasets are included!
 - 2022-12-28 -> The **v0.9.3** is now available!
 More datasets and operations of hypergraph are included!
 - 2022-09-25 -> The **v0.9.2** is now available!
 More datasets, SOTA models, and visualizations are included!